 I decided to paint the chest with Sweet Cream Old Barn Milk Paint.
 It still looks chippy and vintage but I like it so much better painted.
 Isn’t it fabulous that milk paint can allow you to do this?

 I think it is important to add comfort to a guest room so I added my two favorite gadgets.
-The first is a weighted cord holder (or cable organizer) which you can find on Amazon here.
+The first is a weighted cord holder (or cable organizer) which you can find here.
 The second is a Table Lamp Dimmer.
 The dimmer allows someone to dim the light or turn the bedside lamp on or off.
-You can find the dimmer on Amazon here.
+You can find the dimmer here.

 Just so you know, there are patent prints for just about anything you could ever want.
 I would love one of these prints in my kitchen or laundry room or wine cellar.
 Plus they come in all types of print and paper colors and in all different sizes.
 And they are very inexpensive.
-Go to PatentPrint on Etsy and look at their inventory.
+Go to PatentPrint and look at their inventory.
 They have thousands of prints.
 If you don’t find what you are looking for then ask them.
 They will probably find it.
-You can also use the coupon code MY100YEAROLDHOME for a 10% discount through August.

 I bought a few white windows at the same pop-up sale where I bought the trunk.
 I love how they look above the side tables.
 Old white windows are a great and very inexpensive way to add decor to the walls.